bezmoradi/tutorials/go/function.md

 }
 ```

--   Such a function is called Variadic
--   Keep in mind the Variadic functions can be called with zero arguments like `sumeUp()`.
-An another example of such functions, we have the built-in `fmt.Println()` function which can be called with zero or more arguments
--   If need be, we can extract the few first values them accumulate the rest of them into the `numbers ...int`
+Such a function is called Variadic.
+Keep in mind the Variadic functions can be called with zero arguments like `sumeUp()`.
+An another example of such functions, we have the built-in `fmt.Println()` function which can be called with zero or more arguments.
+If need be, we can extract the few first values them accumulate the rest of them into the `numbers ...int`

 ```go
 func sumUp(first int, numbers ...int) int {